 The most common side effect from calamus is vomiting.
 Fast heart rate and slowed intestinal movements have also been reported.

-Is calamus legal in the US?
+Is Rosemary mentioned in the Bible?

 Frawley said that there are numerous other herbs and plants people use today mentioned in the text, like mint, thyme, leeks and onions, coriander, rosemary, thistle and sage. … She said King Solomon made great effort to collect samples of plants, seeds and herbs.